 You can use our compound interest calculator to calculate your potential earnings on a money market account.

 Opening a money market is as easy as choosing which bank and account is right for you.
-Some money market accounts don’t have a minimum balance, so you won’t have to worry about keeping a certain amount in the account or incurring a maintenance fee.
+Some money market accounts don’t have a minimum opening balance requirement, so you won’t have to worry about keeping a certain amount in the account or incurring a maintenance fee.
 Compare the top APY accounts with the minimum balance that you’re comfortable with to make the best decision for your saving needs.

 Money market account FAQs